nodejs/node/deps/npm/doc/cli/npm.md

 * Command line switches:
   Set a config with `--key val`.
-All keys take a value, even if they are booleans (the config parser doesn't know what the options are at the time of parsing.)
+All keys take a value, even if they are booleans (the config parser doesn't know what the options are at the time of parsing).
 If no value is provided, then the option is set to boolean `true`.
 * Environment Variables:
   Set any config by prefixing the name in an environment variable with